Education in Iran: Foreign languages

 Persian is officially the national language of Iran.
-Arabic, as the language of the Quran, is taught grades 7–12.
+Arabic, as the language of the Quran, is taught grades 1–12.
 In addition to Arabic, students are required to take one foreign language class in grades 7–12.
 Although German and French are offered in some schools and textbooks have been written, English continues to be the most desired language.
 Iran has added the French language since 2022 new school year to the regular school curriculum for students who wish to take French instead of English in an effort to break the monopoly of English.

 Kanoun-e-Zabaan-e-Iran or Iran's Language Institute affiliated with the Center for Intellectual Development of Children and Young Adults was founded in 1979.
 Persian, English, French, Spanish, German, Russian, and Arabic are taught to over 175,000 students each term.
+Although there are more Language Institutes or Private classes in Iran, Kanoun-e-Zabaan is known to be the favourite amongst others.

 English is studied in first and second high school.
 However, the quality of English education in schools could be more satisfactory, and most students have to take English courses in private institutes to obtain better English fluency and proficiency.

+English for Schools, known as the Junior Secondary Program is an official Student Book taught in grades 7–12, The book is named Prospect and teaches from the level low A1 to A2.
+This Program also contains a Workbook that includes tests from the Student Book.

 Before 2018, some primary schools also taught English.
 However, in January 2018, a senior educational official announced that teaching English would be banned in primary schools, including non-government schools.

 Presently, there are over 5000 foreign language schools in the country, 200 of which are in Tehran.
 A few television channels air weekly English and Arabic language sessions, particularly for university candidates preparing for the annual entrance test.